crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/contributing/documentation.md

 # Contribute to the documentation

-If you spotted some mistakes in the documentation or have improvement suggestions, you can :
+If you spotted mistakes/typos in the documentation or would like to suggest some improvements, you can:

- - open a [new documentation issue](https://github.com/crowdsecurity/crowdsec-docs/issues/new) if you are comfortable with github
+ - open a [new documentation issue](https://github.com/crowdsecurity/crowdsec-docs/issues/new) if you are comfortable with GitHub
- - let us know on [CrowdSecurity discourse](http://discourse.crowdsec.net) if you want to discuss about it

-Let us as well know if you have some improvement suggestions !
+ - give us a shout on [our Discourse](http://discourse.crowdsec.net)

 <details>
   <summary>Preview your documentation changes locally</summary>